ArthurGe1023/ros2-ur5-pick-place/README.md

-# VSCode ROS2 Workspace Template
+# VSCode ROS2 and UR5 Gazebo Simulation Workspace

-This template will get you set up using ROS2 with VSCode as your IDE.
+This template will get you set up using ROS2+UR5+Gazebo Simulation with VSCode as your IDE.

 ## How to use this template